davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 We can see that our state vector $\mathbf{s}$ is indeed an eigenvector of $T$ with an eigenvalue of $1$.

-We can now define the problem of finding the rank vector concisely in terms of linear algebra.
+We can now define the problem of finding the rank vector of pages on the internet concisely in terms of linear algebra.
 We say that the rank vector of the web is the eigenvector of the web's transition matrix with eigenvalue 1.^[Actually, it is this eigenvector scaled by the inverse of the sum of its terms.
 This scaling would guarantee that the vector represents a probability distribution and that its terms sum to 1.]